Isaiah Rider: Minnesota Timberwolves (1993–1996)

 Rider was chosen with the 5th overall pick of the 1993 NBA draft by the Minnesota Timberwolves.
 Rider started his NBA career strong, finishing the 1993–94 season as a member of the NBA's All-Rookie First Team.
 He won the 1994 NBA Slam Dunk Contest (he brashly predicted that he would win on draft day) with a dunk that he called "The East Bay Funk Dunk."

 Rider also became famous for a miraculous shot made in a game on December 22, 1994, against the Sacramento Kings.
-Losing control of the ball with it nearly going out of bounds, Rider reached out and threw the ball over his shoulder to keep it in play, and the ball went through the hoop as a three-point basket, a play that one announcer exclaimed as the "Play of the decade."
+Losing control of the ball with it nearly going out of bounds, Rider reached out and threw the ball blindly over his shoulder to keep it in play, and the ball went through the hoop as a three-point basket, a play that one announcer exclaimed as the "Play of the decade."

 While Rider averaged 19 points per game in his three years with the Timberwolves, his play slipped after his rookie season.
 He also began a pattern of off-court misbehavior.
 He was found to be insubordinate towards Timberwolves management, and was involved in an incident in which he kicked the female manager of a sports bar for which he ultimately was convicted of fifth-degree assault.
 By 1996, Minnesota finally lost patience with Rider and dealt him to Portland in return for Bill Curley, James Robinson and a conditional first round draft pick in 1997 or 1998.
 Just before the trade Rider was arrested for marijuana possession.
 At the time of his arrest he also had an illegal cell phone; it had been altered to charge calls to someone else's bill.
 He was later convicted of misdemeanor marijuana possession, and pleaded no contest to possessing the illegal cell phone.
 Three weeks later, he was arrested for gambling in public back in Oakland.

 Portland Trail Blazers (1996–1999)

-In the 1997–98 season, Rider led the Blazers in scoring (19.7 points per game, 15th in the NBA) and three-pointers made (135, 8th) and attempted (420).
+In the 1997–98 season, Rider led the Blazers in scoring (19.7 points per game, 15th in the NBA) and in three-pointers made (135, 8th) and attempted (420).
 Rider tallied a season-high 38 points (15-25 FG), along with 5 rebounds and 4 assists, against the Toronto Raptors on February 1, 1998.

 In the 1998–99 season, Rider averaged 13.9 points per game and led the team in scoring 13 times.